Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 **This metric works with only one column.**

-All approximate sequence completeness metrics are defined in `approximateSequenceCompleteness` subsection.
 Additional parameters can be supplied:

 * `incremet` - *Optional, default is `1`*.
 Sequence increment step.
 * `accuracyError` - *Optional, default is `0.01`*.
 Accuracy error for estimating number of unique values.

+Metric is not reversible and fails only if provided column value cannot be cast to number.

+All approximate sequence completeness metrics are defined in `approximateSequenceCompleteness` subsection.

 ### Minimum String Metric